77Rev/77Rev/README.md

 I'm an MSc physics student (23M), specialising in theoretical particle physics.
 My expected graduation date is June 2025.

-I have a discord server, which is STEM focused.
+I have a STEM focused discord server.
 You may contact me on discord to ask for an invite.

 My expected PhD topic is focused on Lattice Field Theory, particularly Lattice QCD.
 I will begin the PhD studies in autumn 2026.
 In the meantime I will work and engage in content creation.